-ACKNOWLEDGEMENTS

-ABSTRACT6

-ABSTRACT IN DANISH

-LIST OF ABBREVIATIONS AND WORD USAGE

-INTRODUCTION10

-The Context of the Advanced Science Teacher Education10

-ASTE at a glance 10

-The original ASTE

-The reformulated ASTE1:

-Situating the research project1

-Theoretical framework

-Research Objectives

-Overview of papers2

-Didactic Codetermination in the creation of an integrated Math and Science Teacher education: The Case of mathematics and geography

-A layered model of didactic codetermination in science teacher education - Institutional conditions and constraint

-when planning multidisciplinary teaching of energy topics

-The emergence and institutional co-determination of sustainability as a teaching topic in interdisciplinary science

-teacher education

-Lesson study in prospective mathematics teacher education: Didactic and paradidactic technology in the post lesso reflection.

-Didactic transposition of mathematics and biology into a course for pre-service teachers: A case study of 'Health

-risk or Chance?'

-The direction and autonomy of interdisciplinary study and research paths in teacher education29

-Conclusions and perspectives for further research30

-DIDACTIC CODETERMINATION IN THE CREATION OF AN INTEGRATED MATH AND SCIENCE TEACHER EDUCATION: THE CASE OF MATHEMATICS AND GEOGRAPHY

-Introduction to the ambiguities of integrated education

-Theoretical framework and research questions 35

-Our Context and Methods 37

-Data Handling and Results 38

-Determination of curricular items for bi-disciplinary integration.

-Co-determination of concrete activities in the module 40

-Conclusion and perspectives 45

-A LAYERED MODEL OF DIDACTIC CODETERMINATION IN EDUCATION - INSTITUTIONAL CONDITIONS AND CONSTRAINT MULTIDISCIPLINARY TEACHING OF ENERGY TOPICS S WHEN PLANNING

-Introduction 46

-Theory and research question 47

-The expanded model of co-determination 47

-A reference epistemological model regarding "energy" 49

-Context for this study 52

-Methods 53

-Results and Data Analysis 54

-Discussion 59
+ACKNOWLEDGEMENTS 7

+ABSTRACT 8

+ABSTRACT IN DANISH 9

+LIST OF ABBREVIATIONS AND WORD USAGE 10

+INTRODUCTION .
+13

+The Context of the Advanced Science Teacher Education 13

+ASTE at a glance 13

+The original ASTE 15

+The reformulated ASTE 17

+Situating the research project 21

+Theoretical framework 24

+Research Objectives 29

+Overview of papers 30

+Didactic Codetermination in the creation of an integrated Math and Science Teacher education: The Case of •

+mathematics and geography 30

+A layered model of didactic codetermination in science teacher education - Institutional conditions and constraints when planning multidisciplinary teaching of energy topics 30

+The emergence and institutional co-determination of sustainability as a teaching tonic in interdisciplinary

+science teacher education 31

+Lesson study in prospective mathematics teacher education: Didactic and paradidactic technology in the post

+lesson reflection 31

+Didactic transposition of mathematics and biology into a course for pre-service teachers: A case study of

+'Health - risk or Chance?'
+31

+The direction and autonomy of interdisciplinary study and research paths in teacher education 32

+Conclusions and perspectives for further research 32

+DIDACTIC CODETERMINATION IN THE CREATION OF AN INTEGRATED MATH AND SCIENCE TEACHER EDUCATION: THE CASE OF MATHEMATICS AND GEOGRAPHY 36

+Theoretical framework and research questions

+Our Context and Methods

+Data Handling and Results 40

+Determination of curricular items for bi-disciplinary integration 40

+Co-determination of concrete activities in the module.

+Conclusion and perspectives 46

+Introduction 7 :1

+Theory and research question

+The expanded model of co-determination

+A reference epistemological model regarding "energy"

+Context for this study

+Methods

+Results and Data Analysis

+Discussion 60

 Conclusion 60

-THE EMERGENCE AND INSTITUTIONAL CO-DETERMINATION OF AS A TEACHING TOPIC IN INTERDISCIPLINARY SCIENCE TEAC
+THEEMERGENCEANDINSTITUTIONALCO-DETERMINATIONOFSUSTAINABILITYASATEACHINGTOPICININTERDISCIPLINARYSCIENCETEACHEREDUCATION62

 Introduction and research questions 62

 Theoretical framework 64

 An epistemological reference model to deal with the teaching of sustainability 66

 Context 68

 Methods 69

 Findings 71

-The emergence of sustainability as a central issue for an interdisciplinary teacher course
+The emergence of sustainability as a central issue for an interdisciplinary teacher course 71

-Teacher educators' perspective of sustainability - disciplinary affiliations 73 Constraints on teaching triggered by other levels of co-determination in the ecologies of teaching discipline s75 How the interdisciplinary setup influenced teaching of the case course 78 How considerations of the LSS and university layers influenced teaching of the case course 80 Concluding remarks 81 LESSON STUDY IN PRE-SERVICE MATHEMATICS TEACHER EDUC DIDACTIC AND PARADIDACTIC TECHNOLOGY IN THE POST L REFLECTION ESSON Introduction and research question Background 85 Duckground Context and description of the example case 87 Theoretical model and analytical strategy 89 Discourse in the hanseikai and the sharpened research question 90 Methodology and the collection of data 92 Findings 93 Post didactic technology in the paradidactic infrastructure of hanseikai 93 Evaluating the personal performance of the executive pre-service teacher $(\theta{1,1})$ 93 Challenge and probe pre-didactic and didactic praxeologies of the pre-service teacher team $(\theta{1,2})$ 95 Desirable avenues of reflection are suggested to the pre-service teacher team $(\theta{1,3})$ 96 Concerning didactic praxeologies of a general nature $(\theta{1,4})$ 97 Concerning the lesson study format ( $\theta{1,5}$ ) 98 The technology of didactic praxeologies 100 Didactic praxeologies of whole class discussions 101 Didactic praxeologies of supporting pupils independent explorative work 102 Didactic praxeologies of fostering pupils mathematical communication 103 Conclusion 105 Acknowledgements 106 Appendix 107 DIDACTIC TRANSPOSITION OF MATHEMATICS AND BIOLOGY INTO A C FOR PRE-SERVICE TEACHERS: A CASE STUDY OF 'HEALTH - RISK OR CHA ANCE?'
-112
+Teacher educators' perspective of sustainability - disciplinary affiliations 73

+Constraints on teaching triggered by other levels of co-determination in the ecologies of teaching disciplines 75

+How the interdisciplinary setup influenced teaching of the case course 77 How considerations of the LSS and university layers influenced teaching of the case course 79 Concluding remarks 81 LESSON STUDY IN PRE-SERVICE MATHEMATICS TEACHER EDUCATION DIDACTIC AND PARADIDACTIC TECHNOLOGY IN THE POST LESS REFLECTION.
+DN: SON 83 Introduction and research question 83 Background 84 Context and description of the example case 86 Theoretical model and analytical strategy 88 Discourse in the hanseikai and the sharpened research question 89 Methodology and the collection of data 91 Findings 92 Post didactic technology in the paradidactic infrastructure of hanseikai 92 Evaluating the personal performance of the executive pre-service teacher $(\theta{1,1})$ 92 Challenge and probe pre-didactic and didactic praxeologies of the pre-service teacher team $(\theta{1,2})$ 94 Desirable avenues of reflection are suggested to the pre-service teacher team $(\theta{1,3})$ 95 Concerning didactic praxeologies of a general nature $(\theta{1,4})$ 95 Concerning the lesson study format $(\theta{1,5})$ 97 The technology of didactic praxeologies 99 Didactic praxeologies of whole class discussions 99 Didactic praxeologies of supporting pupils independent explorative work 100 Didactic praxeologies of fostering pupils mathematical communication 102 Conclusion 104 Acknowledgements 105 Appendix 106